There’s no shortage of ways to make connections with people at First United.

 Newcomers gatherings: If you’re new to First United and want to get to know us better, join us for conversation about our faith and ministries.
 Click here for more information!

 Dinner and a Movie: Members and friends meet on the second Friday evening each month to share a casual potluck dinner, watch a movie in the church lounge, and join the discussion afterward, which often focuses on any spiritual aspects of the film.
-To offer a suggestion for a future film, contact Ron Haas (email@example.com), 708-771-6608.
-To RSVP for the monthly showings (so planners can get a count for dinner), contact Cynthia Collazo (firstname.lastname@example.org), 708-383-9228.
-The group will take a break in August.
-The next film will be Spotlight at 6 p.m. on Sept.
-13.
+To offer a suggestion for a future film, contact Ron Haas.
+To RSVP for the monthly showings (so planners can get a count for dinner), contact Cynthia Collazo or sign up at the Elder’s Desk in the Church Lounge.